ejreymond-christensen/mysql-node-bamazon/README.md

 `bamazonSupervisor.js` - This program can display the profit margins for each department and add new departments to the program.
 Again, all transactions will update the database in MySQL

 ### How to run the program
-You can go to ut-mysql-node-bamazon repo and download the repo. with terminal, run `npm install`and all dependencies will be installed for running the program.
+You can go to mysql-node-bamazon repo and download the repo. with terminal, run `npm install`and all dependencies will be installed for running the program.
 A database will need to be set up and one can use the bamazon-products.sql file for set up.
 Next just run the program that you would like to use out of the terminal via node.